planet-lia/lia-docs/content/game-rules.md

 ## Bullets
 Each bullet has a velocity of 32 map units per second and it has a range of 42 map units.
-A bullet deals a damage to an opponent as well as to an allay unit.
+A bullet deals a damage to an opponent as well as to an ally unit.

 * Speed: 32 map units/s
 * Range: 42 map units